MohammadB88/webapp/README.md

 - PersistentVolumes for database
 - A nicer User Interface.

-### Use the whole DevOps package for the FullStack Application
+### DevOps Packages - Complete Kubernetes Setup
-- Use Jenkins to build the image and push it to the dockerhub
+- Use Jenkins in the Kubernetes complete setup inside hyper-V and GitHub Actions in the minikube setup to build the image and push it to the dockerhub
 - Use ArgoCD to deploy the new application
 - Use Prometheus and Grafana to monitor different clsuter metrices
-- Use ELK to monitor and analyze the cluster behaviour (not implemented)
+- ???
+Use ELK to monitor and analyze the cluster behaviour (not implemented)

 Here, I use the appoach explained in [Saha Rajdeep Repo](https://github.com/saha-rajdeep/kubernetescode), where he uses two jenkins pipelines, one for Continuous Integration/Deployment (CI) and another one for Continuous Delivery (CD).